Armenakan-Democratic Liberal Party: History

-The position of the Central Committee of the official pan-Diaspora Armenian Democratic Liberal Party (ADL - Ramgavar Party) was unfavourable.
-The Central Executive of ADL chaired by Mike Kharabian opposed the establishment of the new party.
+The position of the Central Committee of the official pan-Diaspora Armenian Democratic Liberal Party (ADL - Ramgavar Party) was unfavorable.
+The Central Executive of ADL, chaired by Mike Kharabian, opposed the establishment of the new party.
 Despite the official position, opposition factions in the party actively sided with the new formation.
-Very notably, some long-running official Armenian Democratic Liberal Party (ADL) organs have, after the rift in the party and the formation of the rival Armenakan-Democratic Liberal Party, started actively supporting the new formation and in general, represent the policies of the newly formed party.
-Most notable of these ADL organs are Azg daily published in Yerevan, Armenia in Armenian — recently sold to other independent owners, the Armenian Mirror-Spectator, published in Watertown, Massachusetts in English and Abaka published in Montreal, Quebec, Canada in Armenian, English and French).
-The rest of the official ADL organs still, in general, continued reflecting the line of the earlier ADL party, most notably Zartonk in Beirut, Lebanon, Arev in Cairo, Egypt, Nor Or in Altadena, California, United States, Sardarabad in Buenos Aires, Argentina and Nor Ashkharh in Athens, Greece.
-The assembly of the official Armenian Democratic Liberal Party (ADL) took place in the spring of 2009 in Amman, Jordan describing the move as an attempt to weaken the party.
+Notably, some long-running official Armenian Democratic Liberal Party (ADL) organs have, after the rift in the party and the formation of the rival Armenakan-Democratic Liberal Party, started actively supporting the new formation and, in general, representing the policies of the newly formed party.
+Most notable of these ADL organs are Azg, a daily published in Yerevan, Armenia, in Armenian and recently sold to other independent owners, the Armenian Mirror-Spectator, published in Watertown, Massachusetts, in English, and Abaka, published in Montreal, Quebec, Canada, in Armenian, English and French.
+The rest of the official ADL organs, in general, continued to reflect the line of the earlier ADL party, most notably Zartonk in Beirut, Lebanon, Arev in Cairo, Egypt, Nor Or in Altadena, California, United States, Sardarabad in Buenos Aires, Argentina, and Nor Ashkharh in Athens, Greece.
+The assembly of the official Armenian Democratic Liberal Party (ADL) took place in the spring of 2009 in Amman, Jordan, and described the move as an attempt to weaken the party.